GeneHit/Paper_Notes/reinforcement&imitation_learning/Unsupervised_Perceptual_Rewards_for_Imitation_Learning.md

 ===
 Understanding level(1-5): *2*
 **Abstract**:
+>leveraging the abstraction power of intermediate visual representations learned by deep models that pre-trained to quickly infer perceptual reward functions from small numbers of demonstrations.
+It present a method that is able to identify key intermediate steps of a task from only a handful of demonstration sequences, and automatically identify the most discriminative features for identifying these steps.

    **issues**:
 >many interesting tasks consist of multiple implicit intermediate steps that must be executed in sequence.
 Even when the final outcome can be measured, it does not necessarily provide feedback on these intermediate steps or sub-goals.